Treatment costs in public healthcare

 When using private healthcare services, you will be responsible for the price invoiced by the service provider.
 The price charged for the use of the services is usually based on market price.
 You can receive Kela’s reimbursements for private medical care directly from the service provider when using a Kela Card.

-Using Kela’s online service you can compare the average fees for private medical care services in different municipalities.
+You can compare the average fees for private medical care services by healthcare providers in different municipalities.
+The data are based on Kela’s register of compensations for medical expenses.

 Finland’s healthcare costs amount to approx. EUR 19 billion